fhavrlent/audiohardshell/README.md

 - `ABS_API_KEY`: Your Audiobookshelf API key (found in Settings > Users > [Your User] > API Token)
 - `ABS_USER_ID`: Your Audiobookshelf user ID (found in the URL when viewing your profile)
 - `HARDCOVER_API_KEY`: Your Hardcover API key (found in your account settings)
+- `FINISHED_THRESHOLD`: The percentage (0.0-1.0) of listening progress at which a book should be automatically marked as "Finished" in Hardcover (default: 0.985 or 98.5%)

 ## Logs